 - To edit the name and description of the stage or configure whether it is a manual stage, select the cogwheel icon and select Configure stage.

 - To move the stage, drag and drop the stage to the desired place in the plan.

 - Deleting a stage will delete all job configurations, artifacts, logs, and results related to the stage.
 These cannot be recovered after the stage is deleted.

 - You may break artifact dependencies by deleting a stage.

 - Go to the stages for the plan, as described above.

-- Click the cog icon for the relevant stage and choose Delete stage.
+- Select the cogwheel icon for the relevant stage and select Delete stage.

-- Click Confirm to delete the stage.
-Note that a deleted stage cannot be recovered.
+- Select Confirm to delete the stage.
+Note that a deleted stage can't be recovered.

 Was this helpful?Yes Provide feedback about this article